roadwarriorslive/Pipulate/README.md

   - How closing a tab (without halting) doesn't actually stop it
   - How this gets used to achieve reliable scheduling
   - How this means your "server" will be "Desktop" machine (not headless)
-  - How this means you can have multiple, indpenedently running instances of Pipulate, each having it's own "tab" (VM)
+  - How this means you can have multiple, independently running instances of Pipulate, each having it's own "tab" (VM)
-  - How VMs, even though running separately, can derrive from the same kernel/virtual environment (not bound to app-folder like virtualenv)
+  - How VMs, even though running separately, can derive from the same kernel/virtual environment (not bound to app-folder like virtualenv)
 - How the 2 repo systems, pip and conda, co-exist and interplay
   - How even though you have pip, you DON'T use virtualenv, because Anaconda